cwilper/bydate/README.md

   For example, files whose date is Jan 1st 2017 will be copied or moved into `dest_dir/2017/01/01/`
 * To determine the authoritative date of the file, the metadata inside the file is examined first.
-If it's a JPEG and has a date in the `EXIF` metadata, that will be used.
+If it has `EXIF` metadata, that will be used.
   Otherwise, the filesystem date (`mtime`) will be used.
 * After copying or moving it, the filesystem date will be set on the destination file according to the authoritative date as determined above.